mertbildirici1/Route/README.md

 This process works as long as only one person is editing at a time, and **you always pull before editing** and remember to **commit/push when finished**.
 If you forget to pull before editing your local code, you might end up working from an old version of the code different than what is in the shared online gitlab repository.
 If that happens, you may experience an error when you attempt to push your code back to the shared online repository.

-There are many ways to resolve these conflicts.
+There are many ways to resolve these conflicts, essentially you just need to pick which of the different versions of the code you want to go with.
 See the [working together Git tutorial](https://gitlab.oit.duke.edu/academic-technology/cct/-/blob/master/git/working_together.md) [branching and merging Git tutorial](https://gitlab.oit.duke.edu/academic-technology/cct/-/blob/master/git/branching_merging.md) from the Duke Colab for more information.
 You can also refer to our [Git troubleshooting document](https://coursework.cs.duke.edu/201-public-documentation/resources-201/-/blob/main/troubleshooting.md#git-faq).

+If you run into a merge conflict, one thing that might be confusing is that the editor that opens where you can resolve them may, by default, be [VIM](https://www.vim.org), which can be very unintuitive if you have not used it before.
+You can either look up the basics there, or if you prefer you can set a different text editor as the default that git uses for editing commit messages, merge conflicts, etc. For example, to make Visual Studio Code the default editor:
+1. Open the command palette on visual studio code (`shift` + `command` + `p` on Mac, or `shift` + `ctrl` + `p` on Windows).
+2. Write `Shell Command: Install 'Code' command in path` - it should autocomplete to this, press enter.
+It may ask for your permission.
+3. In a terminal, enter the command `git config --global core.editor "code --wait"`.
+Now VS Code should be the default editor for git.
+4. You can confirm the change by trying `git config --global -e` in a terminal.
+This should open a VS Code window showing your `git config` file (you don't need to edit, this is just to confirm it worked).

+The `--wait` command means that whenever `git` opens something in VS Code for you to edit, it will wait until you close that window/tab before proceeding.

 Additional resources: if you have any concerns about using Git with a partner, please consult the [Git troubleshooting guide](https://coursework.cs.duke.edu/cs201projects/resources-201/-/blob/main/gitTroubleshooting.md).